 A scorpion poised in her path, ready for attack.

 Bumbling woman!
 Humans had an ever-ready supply of idiocy.
 He stepped forward.
 Stopped.
 Why should he?
 What was this archaic inclination to assist lesser beings?
 The very image of Abbas.
 Noman stayed in the shadows.

 A young man jogged forward and froze.
 He glanced from the scorpion to the woman.

 Her voice shaking, the woman covered her mouth with her trembling hand.
 “I was bitten once, nearly killed me.”

-The youth leapt aside, grabbed a stone and whisked it at the pest.
+The youth leaped aside, grabbed a stone, and whisked it at the pest.